interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 }
 ```

-### Scale conversions
+#### Scale conversions

 If the settlement engine receives a request with a **[`Quantity`](#quantity-object)** denominated in a unit more precise than it is capable of settling, it MUST persist the leftover amount.
-The leftover amounts MUST be processed later after they accumulate to a unit feasible for settlement.
+The leftover amounts MUST be settled later after they accumulate to a unit feasible for settlement.

 ## Settlement Engine HTTP API